Members of exiled Chinese church detained in Thailand

 “Before the Chinese government demands repatriation, the international community can help prevent this tragedy from happening,” he said.

 Dake Kang contributed to this story from Bo’ao, China.
+Rising reported from Bangkok